 Frontity apps live in a Node.js server tailored for WordPress.

-- It uses the WP API to retrieve content and generate the final HTML.
+- It uses the WP REST API to retrieve content and generate the final HTML.

-- It is also capable to generate AMP pages with the same React code and CSS.
+- It is also capable of generating AMP pages with the same React code and CSS.

 Frontity is prepared to be hosted either in a regular Node.js server or in serverless services like AWS Lambda, Now, Netlify, Google Functions, and so on.
 That makes it super cheap and infinitely scalable.